top of page

 Leaning Too Far Forward - Too Strict

-Ask the question: "Is keeping the rules more important than nurturing a relationship with my kids?"
+Ask: "Is keeping the rules more important than nurturing a relationship with my kids?"

 Leaning Too Far Back - Too Loose